 - Pro from $16 (3x PCs)

 Ashampoo Backup FREE is 100% free to use.
-The fully featured Backup Pro line is also available on a yearly subscription for $16 or as a perpetual license for $60.
+The fully featured Backup Pro line is also available on a yearly subscription from just $16 per year or as a perpetual license for $60.
 More information on both editions can be found via the official Ashampoo website.

 5) MiniTool ShadowMaker Free

-ShadowMaker is a powerful, yet easy to use suite of PC backup and hard disk utility tools from PC software experts, MiniTool.
-Supporting all modern versions of Windows up to the latest Windows 11, ShadowMaker Free is a great tool for making PC backups at no cost.
+ShadowMaker is a powerful, yet easy-to-use suite of PC backup and hard disk utility tools from PC software experts, MiniTool.
+Supporting all modern versions of Windows up and including to the latest Windows 11, ShadowMaker Free is a great solution for making backups at no cost.

-Key features include file, partition, and disk image backups using full, incremental, and differential methodologies.
-It also offers automatic backup scheduling (daily, weekly or monthly), data compression, automatic file/folder sync plus the ability to create and restore via WinPE-based bootable media.
+Key features of ShadowMaker include support for making file, partition, and full disk image-based backups using full, incremental and differential methodologies.
+ShadowMaker also provides automatic backup scheduling (daily, weekly or monthly), data compression, automatic file/folder synchronisation plus the ability to create and restore image backups via WinPE-based bootable media (which can be created in the ShadowMaker application itself).

-While ShadowMaker Free provides a very capable backup solution including multiple backup methods, ShadowMaker Pro enhances this with features such as backup encryption, event-triggered scheduling (e.g., backups on USB plug-in), disk cloning (the free version supports disk cloning) and advanced functionality within the WinPE recovery environment.
+Whilst ShadowMaker Free does provide a very capable backup solution supporting multiple different backup methods, ShadowMaker Pro enhances this offering much further.
+Pro features include strong AES 256-bit encryption, event-triggered scheduling (e.g., backups on USB plug-in), system disk cloning (the free version only supports non-system disk cloning) plus additional advanced functionality within the ShadowMaker WinPE recovery environment.

 - 100% Free (personal use)